CmmmmmmLau/ServerRedirect/README_en.md

 [简体中文](./README.md) | **English**

-An [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) plugin for use with [Server Redirect](https://legacy.curseforge.com/minecraft/mc-mods/server-redirect) Mod in Minecraft
+An [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) plugin for use with [Server Redirect](https://legacy.curseforge.com/minecraft/mc-mods/server-redirect) Mod in Minecraft.
+Be noticed, this MCDReforged used the same name of `Server Redirect` mod/plugin in Minecraft, but it is two different thing.

 ***
 ## Introduction